ciceroOslo/ciceroscm/README.md

 * output_folder - name of or path of file wher output from the run is stored (at the moment this will always be assumed to be laying under the directory from which the code is run)
 * output_prefix - prefix to output filenames
 * make_plot - if set to True plots of the output are made and saved to a subfolder in the output_folder.
+* results_as_dict - if set to True, outputs will not be printed to files, instead they will be available as a results attribute dictionary to the ciceroscm instance.

 ### Parameter sets
 Physical parameters to the model is divided in two parametersets each of which are sent as two seperate dictionaries to the run call.